sgraden/vpc/apis.md

 	* `404: An instance with the specified identifier could not be found.`

 ### GET/instances/{instance_id}/actions
-This request retrieves all pending, running, and recent actions on an instance.
+This request retrieves all pending, running, and recent actions on a virtual server instance.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.
-	* `start`: A server-supplied token determining what resource to start the page on.
+	* `start`: A server-supplied token that determines which resource to start the page on.
 	* `limit`: The number of resources to return on a page.
 * **Return**:
 	* `200: The instance actions were retrieved successfully.`
 	* `404: An instance with the specified identifier could not be found.`

 ### POST/instances/{instance_id}/actions
-This request creates a new action which will be queued up to run as soon as any currently pending or running actions have completed.
+This request creates a new action that will be queued up to run as soon as any currently pending or running actions have completed.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.